 ‘In addition, there has been little investment in research into women’s health.
 A report from McKinsey and company stated that approximately one percent of healthcare research and innovation (2021) was invested in female-specific conditions beyond oncology.
 This neglect of women’s health research has also led to an ignorance of the prevalence of the medical, psychological and economic impact of menopause on women.
 In 2017 a review of the literature found that there were few studies assessing the impact of menopause transition on women’s careers.
 Studies addressing the economic impact of menopause transition have predominantly been published since 2022.’

-lives postmenopausal.
+‘Menopause is inextricably intertwined with ageing in female individuals.
+On average, females will live about a third of their lives postmenopausal.
 We lack data to understand how menopause affects ageing and how it might contribute to disease or age-related declines.
 In preclinical models, it’s something that we just haven’t effectively addressed, and so we haven’t been able to study it well.

 ‘The science has so much catching up to do.
 Hundreds of years of research studies have been dominated by male animal models and male humans.’